Tarun-Mahajan/Stochastic_Simulation_HIV_Noise/README.md

 # Stochastic simulations for the HIV LTR promoter
-This repository contains a Jupyter notebook for recreating Figs. 1C and 1D from Alex et al. 2021.
+This repository contains a Jupyter notebook for recreating Figs. 1C and 1D from Blanco et al. 2021.
 Both the figures were generated using the R programming language.

 The details of the simulations can be found in the methods section of the paper.
 Briefly, the two figures perform the following simulations: